gingajake/object_tracker/README.md

-TrackObject
+TrackObjects
 ========
-Grab a frame of video from a specified camera, find an object based on filtering defined in the block, and then output the centroid location of that object.
+Grab a frame of video from a specified camera or video, find an object based on filtering defined in the block, and then output the centroid location of that object.

 Properties
 ----------
 - **camera**: Where to find the local camera to read from.
-- **frame_size**: Scaling factor for frame.
-- **camera**: Whether or not to use an IP Camera.
+Index 0 references the localhost default camera
 - **ipcam**: Whether or not to use an IP Camera.
 - **ipcam_address**: Address for where to find the IP camera.
 - **video_ref**: File location of video to be processed